Mechanical Engineering

 A mechanical engineering degree with Salford can open up employment opportunities in a wide-range of engineering roles.
 Mechanical engineers are integral to the processes of design, manufacture, testing or maintenance, which means that there are lots of industries that need these skills.
 Graduates can find exciting roles in automotives, aerospace, military and defence, transport and information technology sectors worldwide.

-Today, you will find our engineering alumni in roles ranging from Mechanical Engineer or Aerospace Engineer to a Systems Controller, Mechanical System Designer or Researcher, working at leading organisations such as Bentley Motors.
+Today, you will find our mechanical engineering alumni in roles ranging from Mechanical Engineer or Aerospace Engineer to a Systems Controller, Mechanical System Designer or Researcher, working at leading organisations such as Bentley Motors.
 You may choose to focus your future career in systems design, advanced manufacturing, or even the operational management of complex power stations and infrastructure networks.

 FURTHER STUDY